 So, what's the best ‘alternative medicine' out there?
 It really just depends on each individual doctor's and patients' preferences and needs.
 You need to take the time to do your own research and explore your options.
 How?
 Keep reading!

-What Tests Should You Run?
+What Health Tests Should You Have Done?

 Functional medicine clinics all share a few common characteristics, one of which being that they all order “functional” lab testing.
 These lab tests are specific to functional medicine and look for “functional” problems, i.e. a problem with organ function that would appear prior to the onset of a disease process.

 For example, a functional test for heart health might detect low levels of antioxidants whereas a conventional test for heart health might detect a blocked artery.
 Functional medicine always strives to catch problems in their earliest phases when early intervention is possible and always includes lifestyle changes as part of treatment plans.